 As some of you will be aware I have a list of 30 goals that a wrote a few years ago highlighting different things I wanted to do before I turned 30.
 Running a half marathon was one of these goals especially because my Mum, Dad and brother had all achieved this milestone (my Father’s fastest time was 1 hour 31 minutes and my brother’s fastest time 1 hour 20 minutes the speedsters!).

-Last Sunday the 23rd of March 2014 I achieved this goal running the Brisbane Twilight Half Marathon in 1 hour 3 minutes.
+Last Sunday the 23rd of March 2014 I achieved this goal running the Brisbane Twilight Half Marathon in 2 hours 3 minutes and 8 seconds.

 It was my friend Clare (the girl on the far left in the pink top) from Ashy Bines that encouraged me to go ahead with this goal.
 Clare had signed up and started her training.
 It was Clare’s confidence that inspired me to sign up to the same event and start training a mere nine weeks before the start date.